Quick Start Guide

 Push events

-“Push events” is the area in Lily where you prepare and send SMS and e-mail to your customers.
+“Push events” is the area in Lily where you prepare and send SMS and e-mail to your customers when you for instance want to market a specific event or send out last minute information.
 There are five steps in this process.

-In the Type step, you choose the type of message you will send to your customers and which channel to use – SMS or e-mail
+In step 1, you choose the type of message you will send to your customers and which channel to use – SMS or e-mail:

 In step 3, you add the Content for your message.
 The options will differ depending on whether you are sending SMS, e-mail or both.
 It is possible to send the same message in both SMS and e-mail.